 Labeling Requirements

-In addition to the pipeline color code system, the ASME standard mandates the inclusion of specific information on pipe labels.
+In addition to the pipeline color code system, the ASME piping labels standard mandates the inclusion of specific information on pipe labels.
 This typically includes the name or abbreviation of the pipe content, directional arrows indicating flow direction, and additional safety symbols or warnings.
 Clear and concise labeling ensures that personnel can quickly comprehend important details regarding the pipes they encounter.

-Information to Include on Pipe Labels
+Information to Include on Pipe Marker

 Pipe labels should convey essential information for proper identification and safety.
 This may include the name of the substance or material, its physical state (liquid, gas), pressure ratings, temperature limitations, and any associated hazards.
 Accurate and comprehensive labeling helps prevent confusion, errors, and accidents, promoting a safer working environment.